Webist/InterServices/app/Event/readme.md

 #### Event builds - Event records

-Command/Query operations build for event-type fields are destined in event records-history context (instead of relational data store).
+Command/Query operations build for event-type fields are destined in event records-history context (instead of relational data store, see /Source directory).

-#### Indications of Event-type fields
+#### Indications of Event builds

++ Event-type fields
   Event field indications are recognizable by looking at the command or field name.
     + status
     + active
     + updatedAt
     + approved
     + ...

     These are not source attributes such as name, size of an entity, but state defining indicators to locate the position in the business process.
     These business processes are a workflow or an event stream.

++ Event-stream process
+  Event stream indications are recognizable by looking at the business logic.
+  + Shipping items
+  + Accountancy, Banking
+  + ...

+  These are recordings with the latest state as the truth, mostly in a workflow.
+  Business Domain in event-stream process is about tracking events, that changes status or place.
+  Event-stream process can be a complement part between the services, but also the whole business logic might exist of event-stream as the domain.

 ```
 Anecdote: